 How Lecithin Is Made

-Commercially, lecithin is made by hydrating soy, safflower, or corn oil.
-For the manufacture of canola lecithin, canola seeds are dried, pressed, then extracted with hexane.
-The mixture is then filtered and heated to remove the hexane, then bleached and dried (if desired).
-Lecithin manufactured from soy often involves removing most or all of the soy protein.
-Enzyme-modified lecithin is made by treating lecithin with either phospholipase A2 or pancreatin.
+Commercially, lecithin is typically made by hydrating soy, safflower, or corn oil.
+The canola lecithin manufacturing process involves drying and pressing canola seeds then extracting with hexane.
+The mixture is then filtered and heated to remove the hexane.

 What Does Lecithin Do?